 It’s best to do this since these memories aren’t the kind that will be recreated again.

-Although it is not the end of the world, you’re going to have to put aside all of the creative and exciting projects, job opportunities, and activities that you had planned on doing before becoming pregnant.
+Although it is not the end of the world, you will have to put aside all of the creative and exciting projects, job opportunities, and activities you had planned on doing before becoming pregnant.

 Even if getting pregnant wasn’t a part of your plan, your child comes first before anything else.